Tenable Cloud Platform Data

 Data Handling and Export

-Data is kept in the region your container is deployed in.
-Customers may provision regional containers under a single license for multi-region requirements.
+Data is kept in the region where your container is deployed.
+You can provision regional containers under a single license for multi-region requirements.

-Data sent to the Tenable platform is analyzed, indexed and stored to provide functionality in the cloud.
-Data is ingested via Nessus Scanners of all types, product-specific connectors, integrations, and APIs.
-Additional details on current storage management and retention are below.
+Data sent to the Tenable Cloud Platform is analyzed, indexed, and stored to provide functionality in the cloud.
+Data is ingested through Tenable Nessus scanners of all types, product-specific connectors, integrations, and APIs.

 General Data Retention